 docker run --pid=host --ipc=host --privileged -v /dev/shm:/dev/shm -v /dev/infiniband:/dev/infiniband -t -i -d IMAGE [COMMAND]

-In addition, to communicate across different containers, each container needs to be configured with an IP address.
+In addition, to communicate across different Docker containers, each Docker container needs to be configured with an IP address.
 There are several ways to implement this, it depends on the specific environment in practice.

 5. Basic Configuration for Users